WhimsicalWill/AccessibleRL/README.md

 This repo is intended as a learning resource to supplement theoretical study of reinforcement learning with actual implementation details of some of the most important RL algorithms.

+For learning more about the theory and design choices of algorithms in the Deep RL space, I would highly recommend OpenAI's [SpinningUp](https://spinningup.openai.com/en/latest/) series.

 # Features

 - PyTorch implementations of 8 RL algos